tleyden/elastic-thought/README.md

 - Validate solver.prototxt:
   - it should assert "net" arg is empty
+  - it should add a value for "net", which should be absolute path to net prototxt file
   - the worker should rewrite the solver_mode CPU/GPU based on worker capabilities